 Vitamin D is involved in numerous process in the body.
 Simplified it is integral to hormone production and maintenance of bone mineral density.
 The rationale for supplementation is we do not generally get our Vitamin D3 from food, rather we get it from sun exposure.
 If you live in a place like Pittsburgh, or intentionally block yourself from sun exposure (sunscreen or long clothing), you are at risk of inadequate production.
 I recommend getting a Vitamin D before you start supplementing.
-See this article written by Andrew Wade, MS, RDN, LDN for more information on the research and rationale behind Vitamin D!
-Vitamin D Article
+See the article written by Andrew Wade, MS, RDN, LDN for more information on the research and rationale behind Vitamin D!

 Iron and B12 are most commonly received from animal sources.
 While a well balanced Vegetarian and Vegan diet can get both nutrients, it requires attention, education and preparation.
 If you are not a confidently balanced Vegetarian, you do not eat egg yolks or greens, or you have a history of anemia, this supplement might be beneficial for you!

 Probiotics are designed to supplement the cultures of bacteria in your gut.
 These bacteria aid in digestion of indigestible fibers, and are involved in many processes.
 If you find yourself struggling to digest certain foods, particularly carbohydrate containing foods, or you have consistent gas and bloating, it is possibly due to an imbalance of digestive flora.